Composition techniques

 What is the course about?

 This course is based on the analysis of composition techniques from a variety of styles and genres of music.
 You will then learn to use these techniques through exercises, and apply them in your own original composition.
-This term focusses on principles of good melodic writing.
+Autumn term focusses on principles of good melodic writing.
+Winter term on harmonic writing and Spring/summer term on your own composition project with special consideration of specific instrumental textures.

 What will we cover?